tymokvo/csharp-sdk/docs/TeamsApi.md

 > UpdateAccepted UpsertOrgTeamMember (string orgName, string teamSlug, string username, TeamRoleEnum role)

-Add or update the role of an Org Member
+Add or update the role of an Team Member

 Upsert a member role to the team (must have org or team `owner` role)